 In relation to the case of Africa, from the 13.6 million birr, most of it is related with a grantee given to a construction company called, CWGC.
-The project was for a road construction in Tigray Regional State which was functional almost ten years ago.
+The project was for a hydro-electric construction in Tigray Regional State which was functional almost ten years ago.
 At the time, Africa gave a re-export guarantee for vehicles and machineries brought by the company.

 Currently, the project by the aforementioned company is no longer in existence.

-Kiros argued that from 13.6 million birr, guarantees worth of 9.6 million birr is already paid when the custom and tax free imported machineries were transferred to a third party, following the termination of the project.
+Kiros argued that from 13.6 million birr, guarantees worth of 9.6 million birr is already settled when the custom and tax free imported machineries were transferred to a third party, following the termination of the project.